beejjorgensen/bgc/src/bgc_part_0600_strings.md

 by (we say "escaped by") a backslash (`\`) indicating that a literal quote belongs in the string at this point.
-This is how the C compiler can tell the difference between printing a double quote and the double quote at the end of the string.
+This is how the C compiler can tell the difference between printing a double quote and the double quote at the end of the string.[i[String literals]>]

 ## String Variables

-Now that we know how to make a string literal, let's assign it to a variable so we can do something with it.
+[i[String variables]<]Now that we know how to make a string literal, let's assign it to a variable so we can do something with it.

 ``` {.c}
 char *s = "Hello, world!";